 - Remember to bring a dog adventure bandana or cute accessory for all the photo ops.

-- Make sure there’s space on your cell phone for all the pictures you’ll be taking!
+- Make sure there’s space on your cell phone for all the pictures you’ll be taking of you and your furry pal living your best lives together.

 Are you going to be traveling with your dog?